 Here we present a concise overview of the observational state-of-the-art in the brand new field of variable extragalactic astrophysics, concentrating on quasar studies.

 A MICROSCOPE FOR RAPID CENTRAL ENGINES: “Changing-look” quasars (CLQs; LaMassa et al., 2015; Runnoe et al., 2016; Ruan et al., 2016; Runco et al., 2016; MacLeod et al., 2016; Yang et al., 2017) are de- fined to be luminous quasars which have a dramatic appearance, or disappearance, of their broad emission-line component on observed-frame month-to-year timescales.
-CLQs are important since they offer a direct observa- tional probe into the physical processes dictating the structure of the broad-line region (BLR).
+CLQs are important since they offer a direct observational probe into the physical processes dictating the structure of the broad-line region (BLR).
 These timescales can potentially be associated with the viscous timescale (the drift time through the accretion disk), the light crossing timescale (critical for reverberation mapping and disk reprocessing) and the dynamical timescale of the BLR.
 CLQs are thus an ideal laboratory for studying accretion physics, as the entire system responds to a large change in ionizing flux on a human timescale.

 In MacLeod et al. (2016) I co-led the first systematic search for CLQs based on photometry from SDSS and Pan-STARRS1, along with repeat spectra from the SDSS/BOSS, and reported the discovery of 10 CLQs.